GOD OF MARTIAL ARTS

 Research project on Zhen Wu God of Martial Arts

-I took this photo on 18th September 2014 at the opening of the British Museum exhibition of Ming dynasty China.
+I took this photo of a life size bronze statue of Zhen Wu in 2014 at the opening of the British Museum exhibition of Ming Dynasty China.

-When I started to learn Tai Chi Chuan I read that it was created by Chang Sang Fen on Wudang mountain.
-When I went to Wudang mountain half way up was a very small temple dedicated to Chang Sang Fen, but the whole complex of temples across the entire mountain range and the main temple at the top of the peak of Wudang mountain was dedicated to Zhen Wu, not Chang Sang Fen, so who was Zhen Wu?
+When I started to learn Tai Chi Chuan, I read that it was created by Chang Sang Fen on Wu Tang mountain.
+When I went to Wu Tang mountain, halfway up was a very small temple dedicated to Chang Sang Fen.
+But the whole complex of temples across the entire mountain range and the main temple at the top of the peak of Wu Tang mountain was dedicated to Zhen Wu, not Chang Sang Fen.
+So who is Zhen Wu?

-Zhen Wu is the ultimate symbol of Martial Arts Power, in the photo above you can see that under his robes he is wearing armour and his left hand is making the sign of the secret sword.
+In the photo, you can see that under his robes he is wearing armour.
+His left hand is making the sign of the secret sword.
 Many people, even some martial arts practitioners, do not know the true significance of this hand sign.

-So Zhen Wu has his armour concealed under his robes and a hidden dagger in his left hand, this corresponds with the highest levels of Traditional Chinese martial arts where the practitioner has his Iron Shirt concealed under his skin and his martial power contained internally.
+Zhen Wu has his armour concealed under his robes and a hidden dagger in his hand.
+This corresponds with the highest levels of traditional Chinese martial arts where the practitioner has his Iron Shirt concealed under his skin and his martial power contained internally.